microbit-foundation/makecode-tutorials/first-lessons/rock-paper-scissors.md

 Find ``||basic: show icon||`` (in the Basic category) and put it under ``||logic: else if||``.

-Change the heart to the large square icon (to represent a paper).
+Change the heart to the large square icon (to represent paper).

 ##